awerkamp/markdown-king-james-version-holy-bible/README.md

 Blockquotes can be used to write comments directly after a verse by using the markdown > symbol

-Visual Studio Code's Find and Replace is a quick way to change file names, verse headings, ect
+Visual Studio Code's Find and Replace is an efficient way to change file names, verse headings, ect
 - https://docs.microsoft.com/en-us/visualstudio/ide/using-regular-expressions-in-visual-studio?view=vs-2022